Martian-Engineering/renewhome/README.md

 ## Documentation

-- See `presentation/cloudwatch-logs-runbook.md` for CloudWatch operations
-- See `cloudwatch-lambda/README.md` for Lambda deployment details
+- See `presentation/README.md` for presentation deployment details